 Look ahead.
 Preparation for crossing any of the gates in the Pacific Northwest starts many days before the planned voyage.

 The next step is visiting Windy.com or using the Windy app.
-I detailed some tips for using Windy in this article, so I won’t repeat them all here.
-The short version is that I switch the view to “wind gusts” and browse through all three models: NAM, GFS, and my favorite, ECMWF.
-I step through the forecast hourly, looking at trends and predicted changes for the next four or five days.
+We detailed some tips for using Windy in this article, so we won’t repeat them all here.
+The short version is that we switch the view to “wind gusts” and browse through all three models: NAM, GFS, and our favorite, ECMWF.
+We step through the forecast hourly, looking at trends and predicted changes for the next four or five days.

 How does Windy compare to the NOAA or Environment Canada forecasts?
 How does the weather on your scheduled day look?
 Do the few days before or after look substantially better?
 If so, can you adjust your schedule?